ringcentral/ringcentral-api-docs/docs/authentication/auth-code-pkce-flow.md

 We can still refresh token by [Refresh Token Flow](https://developers.ringcentral.com/api-reference/Get-Token#section-refresh-token-flow) as Authorization Code Flow.

+> For app type "Web Browser (Javascript)", it doesn't require authorization header at token request.
+So app client secret is not required.

-Differences from `Authorization Code flow`:
+Differences from `Authorization Code flow` in **Web Browser (Javascript)** app:

 * Token requests don't need to include client authentication credentials in `Authorization` header.
 * Need to add `client_id` in body.